-First, Column 2 of Table 2 shows the impact of the outflow of SSS workers on the local rental market for housing.
-The higher the initial SSS share among the residents of a ZIP code, the larger the decline in rental prices.
-The decline in rental prices continued throughout the entire year and into January 2021, in line with the population outflow data (see Figure A.2 in the Appendix).15 These findings suggest that business service workers left their locations of residence at higher rates than other types of workers thereby increasing the housing supply in their former neighborhoods.
+First, Column 2 of Table 2 shows the impact of the outflow of SSS workers on the local rental market.
+The higher the local SSS share among residents, the larger the decline in rental prices.
+The decline in rental prices continued throughout the entire year and into January 2021, in line with the population outflow data (see Figure A.2 in the Appendix).
+These findings suggest that business service workers left their locations of residence at higher rates than other types of workers increasing the housing supply in their former locations of residence.